-Staff can call: 0800 028 0285 from 08:00 to 22:00.
-Monday to Friday, 09:00 - 18:00 at the weekend or e-mail help@nspcc.org.uk.
+Staff can call: 0808 0800 5000 or e-mail help@nspcc.org.uk.

 All members of staff and volunteers have read, signed to confirm they have understood the school's Behaviour Policy for Staff and Volunteers (Safe Working Practice).

 10. What constitutes child abuse and neglect?